Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/basics-and-workflow.md

 The `-c:a pcm_s24le` parameter will tell `ffmpeg` to encode its output with a depth of 24 bits.
 The default is 16 bits.
 If your source file is 16 bits, change this parameter to `pcm_s16le` or simply skip it.

 The command above will decode the source file and save a resulting WAVE file on your drive.
 You can then encode this WAVE file to a FLAC or AAC file, but there is a faster and more convenient way to do that: piping.
-Piping skips the process of writing and reading the data from the drive and simply sends the data straight from one program to another.
+Piping skips the process of writing and reading the data to and from a file and simply sends the data straight from one program to another.

 To pipe from `ffmpeg`, specify the output format as WAVE using the `-f` option,